The Power Of Connection

 You Were Built To Bond

-So many of us, around this time of year, are working on achieving important personal goals.
-Many times, our hopes are to rid ourselves of bad habits, unhealthy attachments, and to cultivate positive, energizing new practices, relationships, and lifestyle changes.
-All to the good… but, as you know if you've ever tried, easier said than done.
+So many of us, around this time of year, are working on achieving important personal goals and growth.
+I know that many of my clients are in this exact same space in our therapy and life coaching sessions.
+Many times, our hopes are to rid ourselves of bad habits, unhealthy attachments, and to cultivate self confidence, energizing new practices, positive relationships, and lifestyle changes.
+All to the good… but, as you know if you’ve ever tried, easier said than done.

-People can get very upset with themselves when they “fail” to quickly and easily break their bonds to unhelpful behaviors and habits.
-They shame themselves, feel bad about themselves and can start to feel very discouraged.
-This is not only not helpful, it's also based on entirely incorrect assumptions: That making a decision to change, to stop doing something, or start doing another should easily and effortlessly lead to change itself.
+People can get very upset with themselves when they “fail” too quickly and easily break their bonds to unhelpful behaviors and habits.
+They shame themselves, feel bad about themselves, and can start to feel very discouraged.
+This is not only not helpful, it’s also based on entirely incorrect assumptions; that making a decision to change, to stop doing something, or start doing another thing should easily and effortlessly lead to change itself.

 Not.
 True.